-According to Carl G. Jung's theory of psychological types, human consciousness is characterized by its preference of the general attitude:
+According to Carl G. Jung's theory of psychological types [Jung, 1971], people can be characterized by

-The first letter in a personality type name corresponds to the first letter of the attitude preference (“E” for extraversion and “I” for introversion).
+The first letter in the personality type acronym corresponds to the first letter of the preference of general attitude - “E” for extraversion and “I” for introversion.

-The second letter in a personality type name corresponds to the preference within sensing-intuition pair: “S” stands for sensing and “N” stands for intuition (to distinguish from “I” for introverted attitude).
+The second letter in the personality type acronym corresponds to the preference within the sensing-intuition dimension: “S” stands for sensing and “N” stands for intuition.

-The third letter in a personality type name corresponds to preference within the thinking-feeling pair: “T” stands for thinking and “F” stands for feeling.
+The third letter in the personality type acronym corresponds to preference within the thinking-feeling pair: “T” stands for thinking and “F” stands for feeling.

-The forth letter in a personality type name corresponds to a person’s preference within the judging-perceiving pair: “J” for judging and “P” for perception.
+The forth letter in the personality type acronym corresponds a person’s preference within the judging-perceiving pair: “J” for judging and “P” for perception.

-- ISTJ stands for an Introvert, Sensing, Thinking, Judging
+- ISTJ stands for Introverted, Sensing, Thinking, Judging

-- ENFP stands for an Extravert, iNtuitive, Feeling, Perceiving
+- ENFP stands for Extraverted, iNtuitive, Feeling, Perceiving

-What do the percentages next to the personality type letters mean?
+What do percentages next to the personality type words or letters mean?

 Humanmetrics Jung Typology Test™ (JTT™) and Jung Typology Profiler for Workplace™